aridhia/fair-api-beta-utilities/README.md

 ## Create a Dataset Entry (API)

 In order to create metadata using the API, a JSON file should be created, conformed to the standard.
 This can then be posted to the service to create the dataset.
+An example is provided below or you can use the [Excel to JSON FAIR converter](https://github.com/aridhia/fair-excel-to-json) to create the correct JSON to POST to the API.

 Datasets are created using HTTP `POST` operations.
 The server validates the payload and looks for a dataset identifier in it - in the `catalogue` > `id` structure: